Jay Slater’s mother says ‘our hearts are broken’ after court confirms death

 Editor

-The mother of missing British teenager Jay Slater said “our hearts are broken” after a Spanish court confirmed his multiple injuries were consistent with a fall in a rocky area.
+The mother of British teenager Jay Slater has said “our hearts are broken” after a Spanish court confirmed his death and said his multiple injuries were consistent with a fall in a rocky area.

-The Canary Islands High Court of Justice confirmed the identity of the body with the use of fingerprint technology after the remains were found near the village of Masca on Monday.
+The Canary Islands High Court of Justice confirmed the identity of the body with the use of fingerprint technology after the remains were found near the village of Masca in Tenerife on Monday.

-A spokesman for the court said the post-mortem examination report determined that the injuries he sustained were compatible with an accidental fall.
+A spokesman for the court said the post-mortem examination report determined that the injuries he sustained were consistent with an accidental fall.

 In a statement issued through charity LBT Global, Mr Slater’s mother Debbie Duncan said: “I just can’t believe it – we’re here with the embassy staff waiting for an update and now it’s come – the worst news.”